 Trainees on a School Direct Training Programme will have to pay tuition fees to cover the cost of the course, but home and EU trainees will be eligible for a tuition fee loan to cover the cost of these fees.
 Bursaries are available in many subjects, depending on university degree classification and subject.
 For more information about bursaries visit the Get into Teaching Website.

 Applicants to all ITT courses will be required to pass QTS skills tests before starting their course.
 Applicants can register for the skills tests before or after they have submitted their application.
 We strongly advise applicants to take the tests as soon as possible.

 You will find information about the skills tests and how to book them here.

 How to apply

-If you have any further questions in relation to the School Direct programme please contact us.
+If you have any further questions in relation to the School Direct programme or applications please contact us.